artellectual/zacksiri-dev/src/content/blog/learning-machine-learning-in-elixir.md

 ## Model Training

-This is the "learing" part of machine learning.
+This is the "learning" part of machine learning.
 In python you can simply pass your `Xt` the `x` training data and `Yt` y training data.
 Where x is the actual data and y in this case is the labels.

 ```python
 # python